 After these eight weeks, results showed significant decreases in clinic systolic and diastolic blood pressures in the experimental (MBSR) group.

 What’s more, these results were very similar to those resulting from drugs used to treat hypertension, which means MBSR could be a viable alternative.

 Now, while these results are promising, we do need to take into account that the sample size was small.
 Plus, the homework data was collected via self-report, a method that doesn’t always yield fully accurate results.

 More research is needed, but this study suggests that mindfulness practice can be an effective way to reduce blood pressure (and along with it, the risk of stroke or heart attack).

-To find out more about the impact that mindfulness practices can have on physical and mental health, check out our Mindfulness Webinar series.
+To find out more about the impact that mindfulness practices can have on physical and mental health, check out our courses on mindfulness.
 We’ve gathered some of the top experts in the field to share their wisdom and give you practical ways to apply mindfulness in your life and work.

 And you can find out more about this study in Volume 75, Issue 8 of Psychosomatic Medicine: Journal of Biobehavioral Medicine.